Oblivionburn/Despicaville/README.md

 - Pulling/pushing mechanics
 - Combat with body-part targeting, hit chance calculations, and different weapons taking different amounts of time to attack with (e.g. stabs are quick while swinging a sledgehammer takes longer)
 - Character health based on pain from wounds (e.g. bruises, cuts, stabs, etc) and blood remaining in body
-- Very basic NPC AI to satisfy survival needs (eating and drinking)
+- NPC AI to satisfy survival needs (eating and drinking)
+- NPC jobs and daily schedules

 ### Planned features not yet implemented:
 - More dynamic and personality-based reactions for NPCs being attacked